Thomas Nazario: Biography

-Born in 1949, Nazario grew up in Spanish Harlem in New York City.
-He earned his B.A. from City University of New York and M.A. from New York University.
-After graduating from the University of San Francisco with his J.D. he served as Assistant Deputy Public Defender in San Francisco, and worked as a children's rights advocate.
+Born in 1949, Nazario grew up in a middle class suburb of Queens, New York City.
+He earned his B.S. from John Jay College of Criminal Justice in 1971 and his B.A. and M.A. from City College of New York in 1972.
+After graduating from the University of San Francisco School of Law in 1975 with his J.D. he served as assistant deputy public defender in San Francisco, and worked as a children's rights advocate.
 He received a fellowship from the Robert F. Kennedy Memorial to start the Bay Area Street Law Project.
 He later joined the staff of the University of San Francisco School of Law as a law professor where his focus has been Children's Rights, Education Law, and Family Law.

 As part of a National Children's Day observance resulting from a resolution offered by Joseph P. Kennedy II and passed by the U.S. House of Representatives, Nazario served as a member of a task force responsible for monitoring the status of children in America and testified before Congress on the problems they face.
-Additionally, Mr. Nazario has drafted legislation that would ban the corporal punishment of children in California.
+Additionally, Nazario has drafted legislation that would ban the corporal punishment of children in California.

-In acknowledgment of his work, Mr. Nazario was named the 1997 Harvard Educator of the Year by the Harvard Club of San Francisco, and in 1998 received the Sarlo prize from the University of San Francisco, the university’s most prestigious award given annually to the professor who has exhibited excellence in teaching and in his or her commitment to students and the community.
+In acknowledgment of his work, Nazario was named the 1997 Harvard Educator of the Year by the Harvard Club of San Francisco, and in 1998 received the Sarlo prize from the University of San Francisco, the university’s most prestigious award given annually to the professor who has exhibited excellence in teaching and in his or her commitment to students and the community.

-Mr. Nazario has authored four books on children’s rights including the nationally acclaimed, In Defense of Children.
+Nazario has authored four books on children’s rights including the nationally acclaimed, In Defense of Children.
 He has appeared on CNN, Oprah Winfrey, Larry King, the Today Show, and the Tom Snyder Show, as well as dozens of other programs, while, at the same time, serving as a consultant to law firms throughout the country litigating cases involving children who have been abused or neglected, the subject of an intense custody battle, lost in foster care, or injured or killed as a result of someone’s negligence.

-He founded an international philanthropic organization, The Forgotten International, in 2007., whose mission is to develop programs that alleviate poverty and suffering associated with poverty in both the United States and worldwide, in particular, that experienced by women and children.
+He founded an international philanthropic organization, The Forgotten International, in 2007, whose mission is to develop programs that alleviate poverty and suffering associated with poverty in both the United States and worldwide, in particular, that experienced by women and children.
 Since its inception, the foundation has raised hundreds of thousands of dollars to help fund programs in nine countries and continues to expand.